-In their place will be some new, paid systems called Disney Genie+ and Individual Attraction Selection.
-But, Disney is also introducing a FREE planning system called the Disney Genie that can help you see information about some of these new paid features as well while also showing you (for free) forecasted wait times and more.
+Now, the new, paid systems replacing FastPasses — called the Disney Genie+ and Individual Attraction Selection — have officially started in Disney World, and they’re coming to Disneyland as well.
+But there’s also a FREE planning system called the Disney Genie, which can help you see information about some of these new paid features as well while also showing you (for free) forecasted wait times and more.
 Yes, it can get a little bit confusing!
 You’ve been sending us lots of questions about these new systems, so today we’re trying to answer as many of them as we can.

 Before we dive in, we want to share a brief overview of what’s going on.
 For starters, FastPass+, FASTPASS, and MaxPass are going away.

 Next, let’s talk about Disney Genie, Disney Genie+, and Individual Attraction Selection.
 We did a post recently explaining some of the basics of these three things in less than 500 words.
 You can click here to see that, but we’ve also have the core information here:

 Disney Genie is a FREE planning service built into the My Disney Experience App and Disneyland App.
 You will tell Disney Genie what you want to ride, what types of things you like, etc., and Disney Genie will create a personalized, flexible itinerary for you.
 With Genie, you’ll be able to see forecasted wait times, mobile order your food, chat with a virtual assistant, see walk-up waitlist availability, make restaurant reservations, adjust your plans, and more.
 Plans will continuously update to help you get the most out of your day.

 Essentially, Genie is designed to help you plan your day and optimize your plans.